Preparing for illness, old age and death

 - You can save regularly into a savings account earmarked for funeral expenses.

-- If you have life insurance, check if there are extra benefits if the proceeds are used to cover funeral costs.
+- If you have life insurance, check if there are extra benefits if the proceeds are used to cover funeral costs and make sure the proceeds are written in trust so they are easily available after your death and don’t form part of your estate.

 - With a funeral plan you pay a lump sum or instalments to a provider who invests the cash and then uses it to cover the costs of a funeral you have chosen.
 Check the terms and costs of funeral plans carefully – often they’re poor value compared with a straightforward savings account.